 Noosa Rivermouth, Noosa Heads (QLD, Australia)

-Kitesurfing & Windsurfing in the Noosa River mouth
+Kitesurfing, Windsurfing & Wingdinging in the Noosa River mouth

-The Noosa River mouth is a popular spot for flat water sailing for kiters in a N to E (NE being the most ideal) wind on an out-going tide.
+The Noosa River mouth at Noosa Heads is a popular spot for flat water sailing for kiters in a N to E (NE being the most ideal) wind on an out-going tide.
 The most consistent times of year being from September through to February.

 Outside of the river mouth on the ocean-side there can be some good wave riding for both kitesurfers & windsurfers.
 Most of the time the surf on the outside is not too big but be aware it can get nasty.